lamini-ai/instacart-classifier/README.md

 # Finetuning Llama V2 on Product IDs

+This repo is based on the [Market Basket Analysis Dataset from Instacart and Kaggle](https://www.kaggle.com/competitions/instacart-market-basket-analysis/rules)

 Consider that we want to be able to answer the following question.

 ```